-One of the big challenges when designing service operations is how to link the design to the business model/strategy of the organisation and ensure that it is strategically aligned.
-One very powerful way of achieving this is through the application of a strategic management concept called the “Resource Based View (RBV) of a firm” and an associated technique called “Business Capability Modelling”.
+One of the big challenges when designing service operations is how to link the design to the business model and strategy of the enterprise and ensure that it is strategically aligned.
+One very powerful way of achieving this is through the application of a strategic management concept called the “Resource Based View (RBV) of the firm” and an associated technique called “Business Capability Modelling”.

 Business Capabilities are about the ‘what’, not the ‘how’.
-They are about the ability to do things, not the doing of, nor how these things are done.
+They are about the ability to do things, not about the activities themselves.

 Key Characteristics of a Business Capability

 Uniqueness.
 A Business Capability is unique and well bounded.
 It does not overlap with another capability and is not repeated within the model.
 To give an example, Case Management might only appear once in the model, but within the operating model, there will be several instances, associated with the management of different types of case, e.g. customer complaints, claims, etc.

 Stability.
 The Business Capabilities required by a business are relatively stable compared to how things are done, only changing as a result of changes to the Business Model and strategy.
 This is because the things a business needs to be able to do changes less frequently than how these things are done.
 To give an example, originally you could only check-in for a flight at the airport through a face-to-face transaction.
 Now you can check-in on-line, or at a self service kiosk at the airport.
 The capability to be able to check-in for a flight has not changed, but the activity of doing so has and very significantly.